argoproj/argo-cd/docs/operator-manual/rbac.md

 p, example-user, applications, delete/*/Pod/*, default/prod-app, allow
 ```

-If we want to grant the permissions to the user to update all resources of an application, but not the application itself:
+If we want to grant access to the user to update all resources of an application, but not the application itself:

 ```csv
 p, example-user, applications, update/*, default/prod-app, allow